kishanmaharaj/gaze-hallucination-detection/README.md

 This repository contains the code for the EMNLP 2023 paper: [Eyes Show the Way: Modelling Gaze Behaviour for Hallucination Detection](https://aclanthology.org/2023.findings-emnlp.764.pdf)

-The dataset will soon be available on huggingface.
+We collect and introduce an eye tracking corpus (IITB-HGC: IITB-Hallucination Gaze corpus) consisting of 500 instances, annotated by five annotators for hallucination detection.
+This dataset is available on huggingface: [IITB-HGC](https://huggingface.co/datasets/cfilt/IITB-HGC)

 ## Introduction